-The site is finally arranged around what it has always been exploring: project petrichor, which is finally published in it's final form.
+The site is finally arranged around what it has always been exploring: our credenda, which is finally published in it's final form as a manifesto of sorts.
 Article collections and links have been shuffled around to match.

 Grouse new font and colour palette to celebrate.